1990–91 FA Cup: Final

 An own goal by Des Walker in extra time gave Tottenham Hotspur their eighth FA Cup triumph, a record at the time.
 Paul Gascoigne went off with a knee injury in the opening 15 minutes, and Gary Lineker had a first-half penalty saved by Nottingham Forest goalkeeper Mark Crossley.

 Media coverage

-For the third consecutive season in the United Kingdom, the BBC were the free to air broadcasters while Sky Sports were the subscription broadcasters.
+For the third consecutive season in the United Kingdom, the BBC were the free to air broadcasters while Sky Sports (formerly The Sports Channel on BSB), were the subscription broadcasters.

 The live matches on the BBC were: Crystal Palace vs Nottingham Forest (R3); Arsenal vs Leeds United (R4); Liverpool vs Everton (R5); Tottenham Hotspur vs Notts County (QF); both Tottenham Hotspur vs Arsenal and Nottingham Forest vs West Ham United (SF); and Tottenham Hotspur vs Nottingham Forest (Final).
-The BBC did not show a goal live until the quarter finals.
+The BBC did not show a goal live until the quarter-finals.